StevenBlack/vocab/million-dollar-words.md

 ### subterfuge
 An evasion or deceit used to conceal or avoid something.
-High-school students use many forms of subterfuge in order to get out of physical education classes: they pretend to be sick, arrange to meet with a teacher or intentionally break a toe.

 ### succinct